cpcloud/stupidb/README.rst

 StupiDB was built to understand how a relational database might be implemented.

-Systems like PostgreSQL are extremely complex.
+RDBMSs like PostgreSQL are extremely complex.
 It was hard for to me to imagine what implementing the core of a relational database like PostgreSQL would look like just by tinkering with and reading the source code, so I decided to write my own.